sharocko/help.codecademy.com/published/groups/how-are-groups-different-from-q-a-forums.md

 ---
-title: How are groups different from Q&A forums?
+title: How are groups different from Q&A Forums?
 article_id: '1401370'
 ---